wp-plugins/a-function-hitman/readme.txt

 == Upgrade Notice ==

-Compatibility checks for WordPress V3.8.
+Removing tail-text for compatibility with other plugins.

 == Screenshots ==